Kekoa87/my-youth-football-coaching-repo/README.md

 ## Test website.
 Just open the index.html from the file manager.

-## Password-Protected Pages
-> Change this based on year/team
-Password: `Coaching20210614`

 ## MY NOTES
 > I need a place other than my [website](https://tacticalyouthfootball.com/) to store internal notes.